-Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2021.
+Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2022.

-Performance Objective 2: The percent of Wyatt students that score Meets grade level or above on STAAR Reading 3-5 will increase from 86% in 2019 to 88% by June 2021.
-The Hispanic student group performance will increase from 70% in 2019 to 74% in 2021.
-The SPED student group performance will increase from 59% in 2019 to 62% in 2021.
+Performance Objective 2: The percent of Wyatt students that score Meets grade level or above on STAAR Reading 3-5 will increase to 90% by June 2022.
+The SPED student group performance will increase to 64% in 2022.
+The ELL student group performance will increase to 90% in 2022.